Min Lu

 陆 旻

 Hi!
-I am now an assistant professor at Shenzhen University.
+I am now an associate professor at Shenzhen University.
+I lead the Spatial Creative Intelligence & Interaction (SCII, /skaɪ/) research group in Shenzhen University.
+The passion of our group lays in the AI generation of creative spatial visualizations, mainly stylized maps and map-related spatial applications.
+Our latest work towards our passion are Layered Image Vectorization, Image-space Collage.
 I received my Ph.D degree in Computer Science from Peking University in 2017.
-My research interest is generally Visualization and Visual Analytics, including: (1) design intuitive visualization, e.g., Winglets, Sticky Links, Interaction+.
+Before, I have several works in general visualization and visual analytics: (1) design intuitive visualization, e.g., Winglets, Sticky Links, Interaction+.
 (2) understand visual designs, e.g., Visual Information Flow in Infographics, JND Modeling in Charts; (3) address urban problems in visual analytic manner, e.g., a series of trajectory analysis methods.

-: ) I am looking for graduate students who share a strong interest with what I am doing!
+: ) I am looking for graduate students (of CS Master Program) who share a strong interest with what I am doing!
 Please contect me with your resume reflecting your passion.

 Google Scholar Github